-Transfer students seeking admission to the bachelor of science programs in bioengineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, industrial engineering and mechanical engineering must have obtained a minimum cumulative GPA of 2.75 from their previous college or university, and have college credit for Calculus I and General Chemistry with grades of at least a C. Students who have attended more than one university will be evaluated on a case-by-case basis.
+Transfer students seeking admission to the bachelor of science programs in bioengineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, industrial engineering or mechanical engineering must have a minimum GPA of 2.75 from all previous college or university work and have college credit for MATH 1850 Calculus I and CHEM 1230 General Chemistry, or equivalents, with grades of at least a C. Students who have attended more than one university will be evaluated on a case-by-case basis.

-Students transferring into the College of Engineering bachelor of science in engineering technology programs in construction engineering technology, electrical engineering technology, mechanical engineering technology, and computer science and engineering technology from other colleges within the University or from other universities must have obtained a minimum cumulative GPA of at least 2.0.
+Students transferring into the College of Engineering bachelor of science in engineering technology programs in construction engineering technology, electrical engineering technology, mechanical engineering technology, and computer science and engineering technology from other colleges within the University or from other universities must have obtained a minimum cumulative GPA of 2.0.
 Students not admitted to an engineering program may not take engineering courses unless those courses are required for a degree program outside of engineering.

 Students transferring from other institutions must earn at least 32 hours of undergraduate credit in residence at The University of Toledo.
 At least 14 of these must be in the major area.
-The remainder are to be in engineering topics or other hours that satisfy degree requirements.
+The remainder of the credit hours are to be in engineering topics or in other areas that satisfy degree requirements.

 Full-time students must take their last semester in residence (part-time students must take their last 14 hours in residence) unless exceptional arrangements have been made in advance with the associate dean of undergraduate studies in the college.
-Bachelor of science in engineering technology students must earn at least 30 hours at The University of Toledo, not including deficiencies.
+Bachelor of science in engineering technology students must earn at least 32 hours at The University of Toledo, not including deficiencies.
 Associate of applied science students must earn at least 17 hours at The University of Toledo; at least 8 hours must be in the major.